-

 In Austria, the structure of the natural gas industry plays a significant role in influencing electricity prices, as gas-fired power plants contribute notably to Austria’s gross final electricity consumption.
 While Austria relies on renewable energy, its electricity market is integrated into the broader European system.
 Consequently, wholesale electricity prices are determined by the most expensive marginal source of generation under the Merit Order system– often natural gas, particularly during periods of high demand or low renewable output.

 The sharp rise in natural gas prices following the 2022 energy crisis led to a spike in electricity costs in Austria, despite its substantial share of renewables.
-This triggered public and political pressure for reform of the pricing mechanism at the EU level, in particular the Merit Order system.
+This triggered public and political pressure for reform of the pricing mechanism at the EU level, particularly the Merit Order system.
 In response, Austria joined wider EU discussions on decoupling electricity prices from gas prices.
-In 2023, the former Austrian government supported EU-level reforms aimed at redesigning the market to more accurately reflect the actual mix of electricity sources.
+In 2023, the former Austrian government supported EU-level reforms aimed at redesigning the market to reflect the actual mix of electricity sources more accurately.
 These proposals included the promotion of long-term contracts and Contracts for Difference (CfDs) for renewable energy.
 However, these discussions have since stalled at the EU level, as the immediate impact of the 2022 energy crisis has diminished.

 -